FERPA Annual Notification of Student Rights

 Washington, DC 20202-4605

-At its discretion, Georgia College may provide directory information in accordance with the provisions of the Family Education Rights and Privacy Act.
+At its discretion, Georgia College & State University may provide directory information in accordance with the provisions of the Family Education Rights and Privacy Act.
 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
 Designated directory information at Georgia College includes the following:

 - Student name